Your shopping cart is currently empty.

 The apricot tree (Prunus armeniaca) is a small deciduous tree with a round crown.
 It usually reaches a height of 6 m and belongs to the rose family.

-The origin of the apricot is controversial.
-It has been cultivated in Armenia since ancient times.
+The origin of the apricot is disputed.
+It has been cultivated in Armenia since antiquity.
 Today, 95% of the apricots traded in Europe come from Malatya in Turkey.
-For several years now, there have also been larger cultivation areas in Austria, Germany and Switzerland.
+For several decades, there have also been larger growing areas in Austria, Germany, and Switzerland.

 In China, the apricot is a symbol of female beauty and represents the desire for children.